BenildoMorais/LoginPage/README.md

-For wen i need a fast login page
+## For when I need a quick login page